dynnamitt/py-ts-languange-collection/README.md

-# PyPi lib, pre-bundling of some Tree-sitter bin parsers
+# PyPi lib, wheel-bundling of "some" Tree-sitter bin parsers

+See repos.txt for definition of "some"